See a man about a dog

 Posted by Markitos on July 31, 2001

 In Reply to: See a man about a dog posted by James Briggs on June 29, 2001

 : : : : I always have been interested in phrases and their origin.
 But this one has stumped me.
 The phrase is " I am gonna see a man about a dog" which somehow means I am going to the bathroom.
 I cant find any explanation how that came about.
 Can anyone help?

 : : : I cant find the exact origin but maybe someone else can.

 : : : This euphemistic term dates from the Prohibition days of the 1920s, when buying liquor was illegal, and, after repeal, was transferred to other circumstances.

 : : : give birth to a lawyer

-: : According to Eric Partridge, "A Dictionary of Catch Phrases American and British," this phrase has had three meanings during its history: "I must visit a woman--sexually: late C19-20.
+: : According to Eric Partridge, Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day, this phrase has had three meanings during its history: "I must visit a woman--sexually: late C19-20.
 Hence, I'm going out for a drink: late C19-20.
 In C20, often in answer to an inconvenient question about one's destination: I must go to the water-closet, usu. to 'the gents', merely to urinate."

 : : And the following is my opinion, not Partridge's: "See a man about a dog" has an old-fashioned and rural flavor.
 It calls up an image of life in a community where buying and selling dogs, trading dogs, consulting with men about dogs, were routine errands, perhaps because dogs were essential for hunting or herding.